 1 Month(s) @ 41.43GBP = 41.43 GBP for Semi_dedicated renewal Standard

 Amount 41.43 GBP

 Total 49.72 GBP

-After this upgarde I still had issues.
-THe hosting company would change my server's IP without telling me.
-As I use cloudflare (a CDN), this meant my website would still break until I noticed, logged into cloudflare and updated it with the new DNS details.
+After this upgrade I still had issues.
+The hosting company would change my server's IP without telling me.
+As I use Cloudflare (a CDN), this meant my website would still break until I noticed, logged into Cloudflare and updated it with the new DNS details.
 I lived with this for maybe 6 months and then for my new year's resolution I vowed to upgrade my site into Umbraco.
 I mean I teach it to the world, I should be using it, right?

 I currently use the B1 hosting plan and the B1 SQL plan.
 I found my Umbraco powered website works OK, my pages load within a few seconds in general.
 I had a few performance issues a few months ago, which I eventually found out was my own fault as part of that disaster, I also tried a few experiments with faster/more powerful plans to try and make my site load quicker.

 To fix that particular issue, I installed Application Insights, the Azure version of New Relic which gives you a number of cool stats about your website.
 Application Insights cost about $5 a month.
 I also upgraded my scale set to a S1 in hosting (£55.00) a month and a load quicker database server ($60) a month.
 After paying for these enhancements (which can be paid for on a daily basis) combined with some data-out charges my hosting bill jumped from $70-80 to £140.33 one month and £172.63 in another month.

 My main tip when using Azure is you need to figure out what you can live with.
 When I upgraded my site, my pages loaded on average in 0.5 seconds according to the application insight report, which makes me happy.
 In general, if I go with the basic options of $80 a month, then the difference in hosting is $20-30 a month.